Habitat Intactness

 description

-Measures the extent to which a natural habitat is free from human-induced disturbances such as agriculture, infrastructure, and deforestation.
-It provides a clear index of the condition of an ecosystem, with higher values indicating a more pristine and healthy environment.
-This indicator is crucial for assessing biodiversity loss, identifying areas for conservation and restoration, and for companies to report on their environmental footprint.
+Quantifies the degree to which a habitat is unaffected by human-induced disturbances such as agriculture, infrastructure (including buildings and roads), and deforestation.
+The indicator reflects ecosystem condition, with higher values indicating a more pristine and natural environment.
+This indicator supports assessments of biodiversity loss, identification of priority areas for conservation and restoration, and corporate environmental footprint reporting.

 methodology

-Habitat intactness is assessed using satellite imagery to detect human-caused degradation, such as agriculture, deforestation, mining, settlements, roads, dams, and erosion.
-Each factor is weighted by its impact and combined into a degradation layer, which is then inverted to produce the habitat intactness layer.
-We build on published datasets, of deforestation (Global Forest Cover Change), roads and infrastructure (OpenStreetMap), buildings (Open Buildings) and others.
+Habitat intactness is assessed using satellite imagery to detect human-induced degradation, including agricultural activity, deforestation, roads, and buildings.
+Each pressure is weighted according to its relative impact and combined into a single degradation layer, which is subsequently inverted to derive the habitat intactness layer.
+The approach builds on established global datasets for deforestation (Hansen and RADD), roads (OpenStreetMap), buildings (JRC Global Buildings), and agricultural activity or cropland (ESRI and MapBiomas).

 validation